Cream Cheese Sugar Cookies

 Making Christmas cookies is one of our favorite family traditions.
 Especially when it involves frosted sugar cookies.

-It occurred to me that I haven’t ever shared my favorite sugar cookie here on the blog.
+It occurred to me that I haven’t ever shared my favorite cut out sugar cookie here on the blog.
 I love these Cream Cheese Sugar Cookies.
-They are not only packed with flavor (no cardboard taste here), but they keep their shape after baking too.
+They are not only packed with flavor (no cardboard taste here), but they keep their shape after baking, too.

 I love the texture and flavor the combination of cream cheese and butter provides as a base to these cookies.
-I add in plenty of lemon zest and Rodelle Almond Extract to the cookie dough as well to give it more depth in flavor!
+I add in plenty of lemon zest and Almond Extract to the cookie dough as well to give it more depth of flavor!

 But let’s talk about the frosting.

-Because with my sugar cookies, it’s the frosting that is the star of the show!
+With my Cream Cheese Sugar Cookies, it’s the frosting that is the star of the show!

 Much like with cupcakes and brownies, PLEASE don’t be skimpy with your frosting.
-It makes a difference when you bite into these tasty cookies.
+It makes a difference when you bite into these tasty Cream Cheese Sugar Cookies.

-I use Rodelle vanilla beans in my frosting.
-Did you know you can buy them in bulk during the holidays at Costco under the Kirkland brand name (true story).
 Not only are they great to use for yourself, but they would make a fun gift too!
-Wrap up a package with the vanilla beans, some cute cookie cutters, sprinkles, and attach a copy of my recipe, of course!
-You can also enter to win a Baker’s Bundle from Rodelle, which includes vanilla beans!
+Wrap up a package with the vanilla beans, some cute cookie cutters, sprinkles, and attach a copy of my Cream Cheese Sugar Cookie recipe, of course!

 Normally when my kids decorate sugar cookies, they don’t pipe on the frosting.